Dilation and curettage can diagnose or treat a uterine condition.

 - Uterine polyps

 To treat a condition

-When performing a therapeutic D&C, your doctor removes the entire contents of your uterus, not just a small tissue sample.
-Your doctor can do this to:
+When performing a therapeutic D&C, your doctor removes the contents from inside your uterus, not just a small tissue sample.
+Your doctor may do this to:

 - Remove a molar pregnancy, in which a tumor forms instead of a normal pregnancy